LucasRibeiro1024b/workoutTimer/README.md

   https://lucasribeiro1024b.github.io/workoutTimer/

 # About the project
-it's a simple timer with only two options, one for short rests (between exercises) and one for long shorts (between cycles).
+it's a simple timer with only two options, one for short rests (between exercises) and another for long rests (between cycles).

 # Tools used
 * HTML